 When using a solid phase extraction, it is only necessary to use an organic solvent at the time of elution, which is a little more than ten times that of conventional liquid-liquid extraction.
-It has positive significance for the personal protection and environmental protection of the experimenter.
+It has a positive significance for the personal protection and environmental protection of the experimenter.

 2. Pharmaceutical ingredient extraction of bulk biomaterials

 This is an example of the success of solid phase extraction in practical applications.
 It mainly refers to the pretreatment work when testing blood samples and urine samples in hospitals.
-Because the adsorption of drug components is the advantage of solid phase extraction, plus the sample is single, the composition Fixed, it is very suitable for large-scale batch purification operation after determining the method.
+Because the adsorption of drug components is the advantage of solid phase extraction, plus the sample is single, and the composition Fixed, it is very suitable for large-scale batch purification operation after determining the method.

 3. Immunoaffinity solid phase extraction.

 The ideal state of extraction is specific enrichment or specific repellent, but whether it is solvent extraction or solid phase extraction, it is basically similarly soluble, and at most, it can achieve “a certain type of level” of extraction, but cannot reach “some A “level of extraction.